Gen Z Isn’t Going To Save You, But We’ll Fight For A Better World With You

 In the first episode of The Michelle Obama Podcast, the former first lady sat down with her husband to talk about young people and politics.
 Falling into a generations-old cliché that casts young people as lazy and apathetic, Mrs. Obama said, “The average young person knows more about the cereal they're eating and the car they're driving than they do about what the government actually does for them."

 But being young isn’t always easy.
 Once again, young people are courageously putting their bodies on the line to fight police brutality.
-They’re organizing, mobilizing, and teaching each other to do better.
+They’re organising, mobilising, and teaching each other to do better.
 Oluwatoyin Salau, for example, died doing just that.
 She would’ve turned 20 this month.

 Advertisement